krayoola/middle-earth/README.md

 ## Implementation

-The tools and libraries I chosen and picked were mainly because of my taste and what I know that will do the job, and my likeness on working in a functional code base.
+The tools and libraries I chosen and picked were mainly because of my taste, what I know that will do the job smoothly and my likeness on working in a functional code base.

-As everything is expressed in functional way (I hope), It would be easy to comprehend with the code, extract/change/modify any business request.
+As everything is expressed in functional way (I hope), It will be easy to comprehend with the code and extract/change/modify/chain any business request.

-Also testing every layer is much easier since most of the function are pure, and we are sure that ever operation are executed at the end of the world.
+Also testing every layer of the application feels so much easier due to most of the function are composed, pure. additionally we are sure that ever operation are executed at the end of the world.

-Why I choose fs2.Stream over other?
-Aside from its being a purely functional streaming, For me its a great fit to the ecosystem since fs2.stream is the heart of http4s, I say integration is easy. aside from that since we are serving clients on the internet having a pull based stream on this requirement is much more fitting to avoid any network and buffer overload.
+Why I choose fs2.Stream over others?
+Aside from its being a purely functional streaming library, For me it's a great fit to the ecosystem since fs2.stream is a first class citizen of http4s.
+I would say integration is easy, along with their core functional abstraction under the hood, cats. also worth to mention that because of its pull based approach of streaming we mitigate any network and buffer overload also reduce any resource hungry operation. that said it fits perfectly on our requirement.

 ## Technology alternatives

-Scala - Alternatively we can use any programming language/libraries that fits us, and with rich GRPC support such as (Go, Node[type-script/javascript], Java, Rust etc).
+Scala - Alternatively we can use any programming language/libraries where we are comfortable and with rich GRPC support such as (Go, Node[type-script/javascript], Java, Rust etc).

 cats - ZIO, scalaZ

 Http4s - Akka Http, ZIO Http, PlayFramework

-Fs2.Streams - Akka Streams
+Fs2.Streams - Akka Streams, ZStreams

 Fs2 Grpc - [Akka GRPC](https://github.com/akka/akka-grpc)